× Search

 Community benefit clauses provide a means of achieving sustainability in public contracts.
 They include targeted recruitment and training, small business and social enterprise development and community engagement.
 The Public Procurement Reform Programme delivers value that goes beyond savings and benefits – improving supplier access to public contracts, particularly for SMEs; maximising efficiency and collaboration; and placing the local, social and economic aspects of sustainability at the heart of the purchasing process.

 Trafficking human beings is an appalling abuse of human rights.
 The Human Trafficking and Exploitation Act (Scotland) 2015 clarified, strengthened and brought together the existing laws on human trafficking to compliment that the Modern Slavery Act 2015 improved support and protection for victims, helped law enforcement target perpetrators and made sure those involved can be punished.
 The Act covers England and Wales, but some parts apply in Scotland and Northern Ireland.
 Trafficking can involve victims being sexually exploited or forced into the role of a servant, or trapped in forced labour, with nail bars, car washes and construction amongst the industries where potential cases in Scotland have been reported.
-Figures from the National Crime Agency show there were 150 potential victims of trafficking identified in Scotland in 2016.

 The Procurement Reform (Scotland) Act 2014 builds on the work of Public Procurement in Scotland.
 It establishes laws about sustainable public procurement to maximise the social, environmental and economic benefits through effective and efficient procurement activity.
 Smart use of procurement can play a key role in promoting jobs and growth, encouraging innovation, boosting training and apprenticeship opportunities and helping small and medium enterprises (SME’s) third sector organisations and supported businesses to compete effectively for contracts.

 The Real Living Wage in Scotland is currently £12.00 per hour (for adults aged over 18) and is based on cost of living.
 This is different from the National Living Wage which is £10.42 per hour for those aged 23 and over (October 2023).
 Over 470,000 people in Scotland don't earn the real Living Wage.
 250,000 children in Scotland live in poverty despite having one person in their household in work.
 In-work poverty remains a problem.
 Just over 10% of workers in Scotland are locked in persistent low pay, i.e. they are paid below the real Living Wage - 72% of them are women.
-Josepth Rowntree Foundation's 2023 report highlights key industries affected here
+Josepth Rowntree Foundation's 2023 report highlights key industries affected here.

 The 2006 Town and Country Planning (Scotland) Act brought about the most significant modernisation of the planning system in Scotland in over 60 years.
 Scottish Planning Policy (SPP) aims to increase sustainable economic growth, which is the main purpose of the Scottish Government.
 This means that the planning system should help build a growing economy, but at the same time protect our environment for future generations and make sure that communities can enjoy a better quality of life.
 National and local planning policies now include community benefits as a material consideration in the determination of planning applications for renewable energy development.
 These benefits might include improve infrastructure, job creation and community or shared ownership schemes.

-The School has worked with our Partners to select a range of training resources for each level of learning as a recommended starting point for learners who are new to the School or who wish to refresh their knowledge on these five major issues:
+The School has worked with our Partners to select a range of training resources for each level of learning as a recommended starting point for learners who are new to the School or who wish to refresh their knowledge on these six major issues:

 Biodiversity and Ecology